Gellatlyyy/gellatlyyy.github.io/_posts/2023-01-13-Why-should-I-use-2FA.md

 ---
 date: 2023-01-13T01:00:00.000Z
 layout: post
-title: What is 2FA and why should you care?
+title: What is 2FA?
+Why should you care?
 subtitle: Explaining 2FA and its purpose in an organisation.
 description: Explaining to an end-user why 2FA is important.
 image: https://media.cybernews.com/images/featured/2021/08/shutterstock_1929254936.jpg